Successful Virtual Interview Tips

 While dress-codes have relaxed in this work-from-home era, you should be well-groomed and wear appropriate clothing.
 Even though you’re not going into an office, you should dress and act as formally as you would if you were meeting in person.
 Anything too casual, graphic, with noticeable stains, tears, or worn seams is not acceptable.
 Men should opt for a collared button-down or polo shirt, and consider wearing a dark blazer or suit jacket, which can add an element of professionalism.
 Women should consider a blouse or sweater.
 It’s not necessary to be overly made-up, but essential to present a clean, well-rested appearance.

 Common courtesies apply in video interviews as they do in person.
 While you likely won’t be offered coffee or water, you will need to exchange pleasantries just as though you were visiting an office.
-Be prepared to introduce yourself and engage with your interviewer.
+Engage with your interviewer by introducing yourself.
 This probably won’t last more than 30 seconds, but it is important to break the ice and establish rapport.
 Sit up straight and look into your webcam as though the person you’re speaking to is across the table.
 This is particularly important if you’ll be referring to off-camera notes.
 It’s often helpful to tape notes to the top of your lap- or desktop screen, so you can refer to them easily without looking too far off-screen.

 There are other things you need to prepare for in a virtual interview similar to those of an in-person interview.
 Be sure to conduct research on the company and the interviewers before the interview.
 You also want to have a very clear understanding of the job description, your elevator pitch, and your resume, so you’ll be fully prepared for any questions.